Stumpage Price ReportsThe Stumpage Price Reports are listed by fiscal year and then by quarter.

 Choose the following link to view Stumpage Price Reports

-The report is published quarterly (October, January, April, July) and is based on data from the previous 12 months.
-Six and 3 months reports are also available by clicking here.
+The report is published quarterly (October, January, April and July) and is based on data from the previous 12 months.
+Six and three month reports are also available by clicking here.
 If you would like notification when the report is posted, please contact spagnuolom2@Michigan.gov.
 If you have questions regarding the report, please contact heymd@Michigan.gov.
-The State Forest system is managed by Forest Resources Division (FRD).
+The state forest system is managed by the Forest Resources Division (FRD).

 PURPOSE OF REPORT

 This report is intended to serve only as a guide to timber stumpage prices and to monitor market trends.
 It should not be used to determine the fair market value of a specific timber sale.
 The prices paid for a specific stand of timber will vary considerably due to such factors as size, species, quality, quantity, logging conditions, distance to the mill, end product, demand and competition.
 Timber markets often change rapidly and, therefore, prices in this report are not necessarily a reflection of current market prices.
 It is strongly recommended to obtain assistance from professional foresters and use the competitive bidding process as the ultimate determinant of fair market value for any specific tract of timber.

 - This report is based on the contract issue date, which is often the same as the bid date, but not always.

 - In general, the Baraga Forest Management Unit (FMU) uses the Scribner Decimal C log rule with an 8.0" top diameter inside bark (DIB).

 - In general, the Crystal Falls FMU uses the International ¼" log rule with a 10.0" top DIB.